 WHAT DO YOU NEED FOR THIS ART COURSE?
 The ability to imagine, reflect and to question the world in which we live.

 Student Learning Assessment Students select and combine skills such as drawing, design, painting, printmaking, sculpture, ceramics, installation, photography and digital art.
+Students will be assessed in two dimensions (Making and Responding) while completing three assessment tasks.
 Students use various surfaces, including wet and dry media, found and made objects and a variety of processes.
-Students will be assessed in two dimensions (Making and Responding) while completing three assessment tasks.
-Folio of art work Visual journal/art appraisal Art appraisal may include: short and extended written responses; research projects; oral, written and visual evaluations of own and others' art works and visual journals.
+Folio of art workVisual journal/art appraisal Art appraisal may include: short and extended written responses; research projects; oral, written and visual evaluations of own and others' art works and visual journals.